 E-Mail: Mrs. Nancy Harris

 You will need to enter your UAnet ID and password for access to the site.
 Once you are on the homepage, click on the link labeled instructions.
-A Microsoft word document will open giving you detailed instructions for scheduling an appointment.
+A Microsoft word document will open giving you detailed instructions to schedule an appointment.

 The undergraduate program in speech-language pathology and audiology at The University of Akron provides instruction in the basic components of the discipline in order to prepare the student to apply to a graduate program.